So, you want to buy a Chromebook. And you want the best Chromebook.

 This is basically an upgrade to the previous Chromebook up to (Chromebook #1).
-It’s Acer’s upgraded version with a leaner and meaner build.
+It’s Acer’s upgraded version with a leaner and meaner build (and a bigger screen).

 The processor has been upgraded to an Intel Celeron 1.5GHz CPU with dual-core performance and the newest architecture for even more speed and efficiency.
 It also offers your choice of 2GB or 4GB RAM and 16GB or 32GB SSD storage.
 When I reviewed this Chromebook, I tested the fully-loaded (4GB RAM/32GB SSD) version, and let me tell, the difference between this model and the Acer CB-131 is huge.

 The first thing you’ll notice is the huge screen.
 We’re talking about an 11.6’’ screen versus a 15.6’’ screen.
 It looks like it’s almost double the size.
 Well, not really, but you get what I mean.
 It’s huge.
 The display is also in full HD, which means a 1920×1080 pixel resolution.
 You can watch all the HD stuff you want on the web on a huge screen.
 The display still retains the multiple viewing angles and anti-glare matte screen.